- The formation of a cloud telco company

 So, ZephyrTel will be a single company with multiple solutions that will communicate with customers via a single interface and, as Buddie Ceroni, SVP of Customer Success says, "ZephyrTel is going to be a telco cloud company.
 The move to the cloud is inevitable and most telcos and operators will be cloud companies in due course, but it could take up to five years for all of them to get there.
 Our strategy is to take the companies we acquire into the cloud as quickly as possible and certainly within a year of purchase."
 The cloud transformations themselves are based on Amazon Web Services.

 Mike Shinya adds, "Once we acquire a product it goes straight into the ZephyrTel 'software factory' where the company's engineers take it apart and, where necessary, re-code and re-model it to increase its value to customers - and, of course, to ZephyrTel."
-To that end the company claims to be interviewing 10,000 software engineers anywhere in the world and employing the top 100 of them.
+To that end, the company claims to be interviewing 10,000 software engineers anywhere in the world and employing the top 100 of them.
 Mike Shinya again; "We are looking for the best software engineers on the planet and we go where the talent is, wherever that may be."
-However, there are rumours that work pressures are intense (the company issues a new software version every seven days) and staff turnover can be high.
+However, there are rumors that work pressures are intense (the company issues a new software version every seven days) and staff turnover can be high.

 Mike Shinya is sure the model works and will propel ZephyrTel into the business stratosphere not so much on the soft gentle breeze that the company's name suggests, but in a tornado of continual acquisition and software action.
 There can be no doubt that ZephyrTel is a company in a hurry to get aloft and TelecomTV will be watching to see how high it actually gets and if it can stay there.